MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-operationalize-analytics.md

 ---

-# Operationalizing Analytics
+# About operationalizing analytics with R Server

+**Applies to:  Microsoft R Server 9.x**  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (Find archived "DeployR 8.x" docs [here](../deployr-about.md).)

+Today, more and more businesses are adopting advanced analytics for mission critical decision making in areas such as fraud detection, healthcare and manufacturing.
+Typically, the data scientists first build out the predictive models and only then can businesses deploy those models in a production environment and consume them for predictive actions.

 Being able to operationalize your analytics is a central capability in R Server, and one of the key reasons you would choose R Server over R Client.
 Formerly known as DeployR, this capability for operationalizing your code is now fully integrated into R Server.
-After installing R Server on select platforms (availability on all platforms is still pending), you'll have everything you need to [configure R Server to host R analytics web services and remote R sessions](operationalize/configuration-initial.md).
+After installing R Server on select platforms (availability on all platforms is still pending), you'll have everything you need to [configure R Server to host R analytics web services and remote R sessions](operationalize/admin-get-started.md).
 For details on which platforms, see [Supported platforms](rserver-install-supported-platforms.md).

 In many enterprises, the final step is to deploy an interface to the underlying analysis to a broader audience within the organization who can then, in turn, consume the analytics.
 Microsoft R Server provides the operationalizing tools to deploy R analytics inside web, desktop, mobile, and dashboard applications as well as backend systems.
 R Server turns your R scripts into analytics web services, so R code can be easily executed by applications running on a secure server.